magicus/ModSettings/README.md

 Similar to how "Mod Options" worked in Forge, this will add a Vanilla-style menu screen with easy-to-access buttons to get to the configurations for your mods.

 You can go directly to this screen using the Mod Settings hotkey.
-This means there  is no need to memorise all those hotkeys for settings of all your mods.
+This means there is no need to memorize all those hotkeys for settings of all your mods.
 The Mod Settings hotkey is `F6` by default, but this can be changed in the ordinary "Key Binds" options screen.

 I created this mod when I found myself over and over again go into the Mod Menu